Says a new study in a story on the Sydney Morning Herald this week.

 It's also in some plastics, some carpets, nonstick cooking pans (Teflon), polishes, waxes, paints, cleaning products.

-Lots of these things we can't avoid - like carpets.
-Who even knows if their carpet contains PFAS!
-There's no ingredient list on these products.
+Lots of these things we can't avoid - like carpet.
+There's no ingredient list on carpet.

-But there are things we can avoid - like long lasting makeup - that can reduce your PFAS load.
+But there are things we can avoid, like long lasting makeup, that can reduce your PFAS load.
 Here is PFAS-free fragrance and skincare for example.

-I was at the airport once, notoriously not a place for natural/clean beauty, looking for a foundation that wasn't too toxic to take with me on a trip (pre-Covid obvs).
+I was at the airport once, notoriously not a place for natural/clean beauty, looking for a foundation that wasn't too toxic to take with me on a trip.
 The sales assistant showed me a long lasting NARS foundation and boasted that it lasted 24 hours.

 "24 hours!"
 I said in horror, "But what is making it stick to your skin like that?
 That can't be good for you!"

 She just looked at me, baffled at this question and even the thought process, and walked away.

 We should be asking these questions.
 What is making it stick to your skin?
 Because, isn't that ... paint?
 Toxic paint that you want to paste on your face so it stays for 24 hours?